Back Arteta, Kroenke out: Arsenal's transfer situation is not so straightforward | Goal.com

 It’s a message that will have gone down well with large swathes of the Arsenal fanbase, who will point to the 1-0 defeat at Villa Park as a reason why investment is so essential this summer.

-Arsenal were wretched against Villa, failing to muster a single shot on target as the were sunk by Trezeguet’s thumping first-half strike.
+Arsenal were wretched against Villa, failing to muster a single shot on target as they were sunk by Trezeguet’s thumping first-half strike.

 After the high of beating Liverpool and Manchester City last week, this was very much a case of ‘after the lord mayor’s show’ for the Gunners.